 My Student is Thinking of Joining a Sorority/Fraternity

 Your student has embarked upon a great adventure by choosing to attend Penn State.
-Your student has many opportunities ahead of him/her as they learn to navigate the campus, classes, and life.
+Your student has many opportunities ahead of him/her/them as they learn to navigate the campus, classes, and life.

 It is not uncommon for students to feel overwhelmed in this new environment and the search for a sense of community.
 Some students will explore traditional collegiate social organizations, such as fraternities and sororities.
 By joining a fraternity or sorority, your student is joining hundreds of other student members who can offer an environment of friendship and familiarity.

 Penn State's priority is the safety and well-being of all students and our new measures announced in June 2017 focus on that goal.
 In addition, the University is committed to fostering the positive aspects of fraternities and sororities, such as leadership, character, responsibility, and scholarship.

 Penn State students can join fraternities and sororities after earning 14 credit hours at Penn State or 27 transfer credits, or if they are an adult learner.
 University officials believe that the first semester is a time for students to focus fully on their academics and acclimate to the University as well as mature in their decision-making abilities.
 For more information on requirements to join, visit our how to join page.